strimzi/proposals/056-zk-kraft-migration.md

 The "Phase"(s) reflect what is described in the official [ZooKeeper to KRaft Migration](https://kafka.apache.org/documentation/#kraft_zk_migration) guide in the Apache Kafka documentation but with the right degree of automation provided by the operator.
 Also, the `PRE_MIGRATION`, `MIGRATION` and `POST_MIGRATION` dotted boxes correspond to the `ZkMigrationState` [enum values](https://github.com/apache/kafka/blob/trunk/metadata/src/main/java/org/apache/kafka/metadata/migration/ZkMigrationState.java#L32) from the Apache Kafka migration component.

-Each phase is described by:
+In order to make the process clearer as much as possible, each phase is described by:

 * _Preconditions_: conditions that should be met (i.e. current state in the migration FSM) in order to have the operator taking actions on a trigger.
 * _Trigger_: what makes the operator actions to run only with verified preconditions.